 review: Westcott 7′ Parabolic Umbrella

-Continuing the photo session with Ulorin Vex in the studio, I decided to swap out the big Profoto 4×3 softbox, for an even larger (but inexpensive) light modifier – the Westcott 7′ Parabolic Umbrella (White / Black) (B&H).
+Continuing the photo session with Ulorin Vex in the studio, I decided to swap out the big Profoto 4×3 softbox, for an even larger (but very affordable) light modifier – the Westcott 7′ Parabolic Umbrella – white (B&H / Amazon).

-The lighting setup is exactly as was used in this article: high-key studio lighting / portraits (part 2) – with Ulorin Vex, except that the Profoto softbox was replaced with the Parabolic Umbrella.
+The lighting setup is exactly as was used in this article: high-key studio lighting, except that the Profoto softbox was replaced with the Parabolic Umbrella.

 For more directional light, I placed the main light (the parabolic umbrella), directly to my right.
 It was at nearly a 90 degree angle from me.
 For this part of the session, I asked Ulorin Vex to pose towards the light to make best use of the direction the light fell towards her.

 Just for comparison, a photo where I asked her to turn towards the camera.
 Without any care how light and subject are placed in relation to each other, the image just falls apart.
 (I didn’t edit the white background here like I did for the other images.)

 - camera settings for all images: 1/125 @ f/8 @ 100 ISO

 - Behind-the-scenes video clip of the photo session